JorgenDIF/sofiatlaktarentifo/README.md

     scheme, which includes #3369b, #6090d1, and white.
   * I made sure to create the navbar and footer first as these elements should remain on every page.
 I found a helpful YouTube video on creating a responsive navbar, which I used as a guideline.
 Credit for this can be found further down this readme.
+  * I made a choice to use the font family :Arial, Helvetica, sans-serif to keep it clean and simple
   * I decided to include information on what Tifo is, who Sofialäktaren Tifo is, and who Djurgårdens IF is, to provide clarity for any user visiting the index.html page.
   * I also wanted to include a few images of tifos and the team Djurgården to illustrate what it's all about.
-  * I came up with the idea to use flexbox to optimize the index page for larger screens, ensuring it fills up the screen appropriately.urn the indexpage around to fill up the screen on larger screens
+  * I came up with the idea to use flexbox to optimize the index page for larger screens, ensuring it fills up the screen appropriately turn the indexpage around to fill up the screen on larger screens

 # Features

 <a id=header-navigation></a>

-### Header and Navigation Bar:
+### Header and Navigation Bar
   * Present on all five pages, the header and navigation bar provide consistent elements.
   * The navigation bar boasts a responsive and functional design, complemented by an appealing header image.
   * The image credit is further down this file